farrandi/farrandi/README.md

 🌱 I’m currently developing several full stack projects: An Android application and digital business cards

+✨ I also contributed to several open source projects like: spaCy, Sci-spaCy, and MlFlow

 🏀 I enjoy playing basketball, volleyball, badminton, and watching F1

 <!--
 **farrandi/farrandi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.